Arkansas River: American Civil War

 During the American Civil War, each side tried to prevent the other from using the Arkansas River and its tributaries as a route for moving reinforcements.
-Initially, the Union Army abandoned its forts in the Indian Territory, including Fort Gibson and Fort Smith, in order to maximize its strength for campaigns elsewhere.
+Initially, the Union Army abandoned its forts in the Indian Territory, including Fort Gibson and Fort Smith, to maximize its strength for campaigns elsewhere.
 The Confederate Army sent troops from Texas to support its Native American allies.
 Union troops returned to the area later in the war, after defeating the Confederates at the Battle of Pea Ridge and the Battle of Fort Smith.
-They began recovering the position it had previously abandoned, most notably Fort Gibson, and reopened the Arkansas River as a supply route.
+They began recovering the position it had previously abandoned, most notably Fort Gibson and reopened the Arkansas River as a supply route.
 In September 1864, a body of Confederate irregulars led by General Stand Watie (Cherokee) successfully ambushed a Union supply ship bound for Fort Gibson.
 The vessel was destroyed, and a part of its cargo was looted by the Confederates.